We Found Some Goths in the Amazon

 “Most of our events take place at night, when it gets a bit cooler so we can wear clothes that are a bit more elaborate,” his friend, Valéria Smith, added.

-21-year-old Angel Lorrane is a big fan of DIY: “I buy some of my pieces and make some other ones myself.
+Twenty-one-year-old Angel Lorrane is a big fan of DIY.
+“I buy some of my pieces and make some other ones myself.
 I don’t make a living through fashion, but I like to create my own style.”